Who We Are

 Our focus this year is to reach out to all the sons and daughters, as well as grandsons and granddaughters and encourage them to get involved with our organization.
 There is much work to be done as we look to the task at hand.
 We need help as we work on the planning and implementation of a new educational facility.

-Our membership is open to all direct descendants of those who served in the 442.
-Non descendants are also welcome to join the organization as associate members.
+Our membership is open to all direct descendants of those who served in the 442, as well as others who share a desire to perpetuate the legacy of this courageous unit.
 If you are interested, please go to the Membership Page of this website.
-There you will find an application form and instructions, which can be printed and mailed to us.
-If you have any questions about our membership, please feel free to send an email to us at: firstname.lastname@example.org.
+There you will find an application form and instructions, which can be completed online or printed and mailed to us.
+If you have any questions about our membership, please feel free to send an email to us at.

 The 442nd RCT Archives